AmjadAlthabteh/AmjadAlthabteh/README.md

-Building Karkosa and Glint3D — worlds where creativity and tech collide.
+building Karkosa and immersalab — worlds where creativity and tech collide and create awsome software.
 I design systems, craft mechanics, and shape experiences that feel alive in Unreal Engine.
 From rendering pipelines to cinematic storytelling, everything I build is meant to move, think, and leave a mark.